-Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability will be recognised in accordance with AASB 139 Financial Instruments: Recognition and Measurement either in profit or loss or in other comprehensive income.
-If the contingent consideration is classified as equity, it shall not be remeasured.
+The Group assesses impairment of all assets at Any contingent consideration to be transferred each reporting date by evaluating conditions by the acquirer will be recognised at fair value at specific to the Group and to the particular asset the acquisition date.
+Subsequent changes to the that may lead to impairment.
+If an impairment fair value of the contingent consideration which is trigger exists the recoverable amount of the asset is deemed to be an asset or liability will be recognised determined.
+Management has tested certain assets in accordance with AASB 139 Financial Instruments: for impairment in this financial period.
+Refer to Recognition and Measurement either in profit Note 13 of the financial statements for significant or loss or in other comprehensive income.
+If the assumptions applied in assessing for impairment contingent consideration is classified as equity. on non-financial assets. it shall not be remeasured.